Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-nodes.rst

 - **Node name**: node name as given by the node runner.
 Click the node name to see the :ref:`node details<node-details>`.
 - **Baker ID**: if the node is a baker, the baker ID appears.
 Click the baker ID to see the :ref:`baker details<home-screen-baker>`.
-- **Uptime**: amount of time the node has been running.
+- **Uptime**: amount of time the node has been running since last restart.
 - **Node version**: version of Concordium node software that the node is running.
-- **Avg. ping**: average ping time between the peers of the participant.
+- **Avg. ping**: average network delay between the node and its peers.
 - **Peers**: number of peers connected to the participant.
-- **Fin. length**: length of participant’s chain up to last finalized block.
+- **Fin. length**: height of the node's most recent finalized block.

 .. image:: ../images/ccd-scan/ccd-scan-nodes.png